-Microsleep can happen to anyone, but individuals most at risk are those who are sleep deprived or who have been performing a monotonous task for a sustained period of time, such as driving or repetitive work.
+Microsleep can happen to anyone, but individuals most at risk are those who are sleep deprived or who have been performing a sedentary task for a sustained period of time, such as driving or repetitive work.

 Individuals with sleep disorders that cause sleeplessness, such as insomnia or sleep apnea, are also at risk.
 In fact, microsleep episodes may help diagnose sleep disorders such as sleep apnea, which the individual may not be aware they have since it occurs while they are asleep.

 While it is still not entirely clear what happens in the brain during microsleep, several studies have demonstrated that some parts of the brain appear to effectively fall asleep while others remain awake.
 This could account for selective loss of awareness without the person feeling he or she has been asleep.

 A 2015 study published in NeuroImage kept volunteers awake for 22 hours and monitored their brain waves while they were placed in a dark fMRI machine.
 During microsleep episodes, the thalamus (the part of the brain responsible for regulating sleep) showed reduced activity while the parts of the brain responsible for sensory processing and attention (actions aligned with wakefulness) showed increased activity.